markunca/arduino-jablotron/README.md

 # Enabling Jablotron security sensors to MQTT
-Past year we bought house where was installed Jablotron JA-80 alarm system.
-As normal security system, it is wired in close box with no API.
-It is nice that they have App, web, but without API I was struggling to connect it to my Smart Home running with HomeKit and Homebridge.
-This enable me turning on/off heating based on open window, run alert during rain if window is open, turning on light with 10% brightness on stairs during night if someone is comming etc. using sensors which was already in place.
+The past year we bought a house where was installed Jablotron JA-80 alarm system.
+As a standard security system, it is wired in a closed box with no API.
+It is nice that they have App, web, but without API, I was struggling to connect it to my Smart Home running with HomeKit and Homebridge.
+This enables me turning on/off heating based on an open window, run alert during rain if a window is open, turning on light with 10% brightness on stairs during the night if someone is coming etc. using sensors which were already in place.

-Later, as a following step I was connect this MQTT and Jablotron itself to Homebridge - read lower is nice to have.
+Later, as the following step, I connected this MQTT and Jablotron itself to Homebridge - read lower is nice to have.

 ## Components
 Arduino Board with enough analog pins - I chose Arduino Mega to have 16 analog pins Arduino Ethernet Shield
 Ethernet cable
 Power source for Arduino
-Enough wires to connect Arduino to Jablotron
+Enough cabels to connect Arduino to Jablotron

 ## Prerequisities
 You already setup MQTT.
 If not, I can recommend setup described here https://www.baldengineer.com/mqtt-tutorial.html

 ## Code
-First, include the library in your sketch along with wires, mqtt and ethernet
+First, include the library in your sketch along with cabels, mqtt and ethernet
 ```
 #include <SPI.h>
 #include <Ethernet.h>